Chris Cester: 2018–2019: The Jaded Hearts Club

 Cester was the lead singer of rock supergroup The Jaded Hearts Club from 2018–2019.
 The lineup at the time consisted of Matt Bellamy of Muse, Graham Coxon of Blur, Sean Payne of The Zutons, Ilan Rubin of Nine Inch Nails, and Jamie Davis.
 Cester sang lead vocals alongside Miles Kane for a year of shows, including South By Southwest in Austin, Texas, and the Teenage Cancer Trust show in the Royal Albert Hall.
 Nic Cester sang with the band at a secret show in Los Angeles in 2018, and he took Chris's place in the band after Chris sustained a back injury from an accident in 2019.

+2024-Present: Mystic Knights

+In 2024 the Mystic Knights of Amnesia was rebranded as Mystic Knights.
+The band consists of Cester, Aaron Eisenberg, and Emmanuel Castro.
+Their debut single, "This High Up", came out on November 20th 2024.

 Personal life

 Chris uses Gretsch drums, including a Brady 14- x 8-inch Jarrah Ply snare, and Zildjian cymbals.
-His cymbal setup is a pair of 15-inch A Zildjian New Beat Hats, and he has a 220-inch K Zildjian Dark Ride.
+His cymbal setup is a pair of 15-inch A Zildjian New Beat Hats, and he has a 22-inch K Zildjian Dark Ride.

-Chris lives with his partner and daughter in Los Angeles.